-nal "dry", gave me a copy of his book, One More Nail, he penned A.H.
-Clough's poem, Say not the struggle naught availeth, on the flyleaf.
+When Bert Kelly, the original "dry", gave me a copy of his book, "One More Nail", he penned A. H. Clough's poem "Say not the struggle naught availeth" on the flyleaf.
 His purpose, no doubt, was to encourage me to keep on struggling.
-(Churchill once used 'Say not the struggle" on the Americans to bring them into
+(Churchill once used "Say not the struggle" on the Americans to bring them into the Second World War.)

-World War II.)

-The "dry". or "economic rationalist", cause is more in need of encouragement now than it has been for some years.
-The drive towards freer societies with more efficient economies seems to be faltering, except perhaps in some communist countries, where the point from which we started is still, for them, a distant hope.
-Free-world dries are losing some of their esprit de
+The "dry" or "economic rationalist" cause is more in need of encouragement now than it has been for some years.
+The drive toward freer societies with more efficient economies seems to be faltering--except perhaps in some of the communist countries where the point from which we started is still, for them, a distant hope.
+Free-world dries are losing some of their elan and some of their esprit de corps.

-In Australia, too, the voices of economic rationalism are becoming harder to identify amid the economic clamour.
-Micro-economic reform is still proceeding, for instance, in agricultural marketing, but this is as a result of arguments won a few years ago.

-In spite of the monthly current account figures that remind us that all is far from well and a general under-standing that reform is necessary, the arguments for deregulation are not being pressed with the fervour that similar arguments were a few years ago.
+In Australia too, the voices of economic rationalism are becoming harder to identify amidst the general economic clamour.
+Micro-economic reform is still proceeding, for instance in agricultural marketing, but this is as a result of arguments won a few years ago.
+In spite of the monthly current account figures that remind us that all is far from well and a general understanding that reform is necessary, the arguments for tomorrow's deregulation are not being pressed with the fervour that similar arguments were a few years ago.
 Why is this so?

-Now that the dries are old hat, the public is getting bored with their cautionary tales.
-As a result, dry politicians command less media attention.
+Now that the dries are old hat, the public is getting bored with their cautionary tales and some of them are getting tired also.
+As a result, dry politicians command less media attention and dry think-tanks are finding it more difficult to raise money.
 The nature of politics, however, has not changed.
 Public support for policies that do not offer immediate benefits is still achieved only by struggle.
 If micro-economic reform is to proceed at all, let alone proceed at a faster rate, we must build the demand for it.

-Failures, such as the waterfront, have taken their toll of

-enthusiasm, but disillusionment is not the real problem - not yet, anyway.
-The failure adequately to establish tomorrow's agenda has other causes, listed below, but first a word about an impending failure that would do real harm.
+Failures, such as the waterfront, have taken their toll of enthusiasm, but disillusionment is not the real problem-not yet anyway.
+The failure to adequately establish tomorrow's agenda has other causes, listed below, but first a word about an impending failure that would do real harm.

-In the past three years fiscal management has, in fact, been a modest triumph for economic rationalism in general, and for Messrs Keating and Walsh in particular.
-The public sector's share of gross domestic product has been reduced by nearly three percentage points and the Commonwealth deficit has been turned to a surplus.

-If Labor were now to try to buy another election victory with an irresponsible Budget. as the Liberals did in 1982, it would be a major setback for the economy and also for the economic rationalist cause.
+The past three years' fiscal management is, in fact, a modest triumph for economic rationalism in general and for Messrs Keating and Walsh in particular.
+The public sector's share of GDP has been reduced by nearly three percentage points and the Commonwealth deficit has been turned to a substantial surplus.
+If Labor were now to try to buy another election victory with an irresponsible budget, as the Liberals did in 1982, it would be a major setback for the economy and also for the economic rationalist cause.
+Tired campaigners would then ask whether lasting victories are possible in a system which favours vested interests over general interests, the short-term over the long, and political irresponsibility over due caution.